Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 though that the FizzBuzz was complete nonsense, wait until you see the multithreaded version!
-Lot of the problems are posed with silly and unrealistic restrictions, where perfectly sane solution for a problem is not allowed, in order to test—I have no idea what.
+Lot of the problems are posed with silly and unrealistic restrictions, where perfectly sane solution for a problem is not allowed, in order to test… I have no idea what.
 Some problems promote terrible coding practices.
 For example, almost every solution in the strings chapter assumes ASCII encoding, and would be completely broken for Unicode.